-Patient information: Preeclampsia (The Basics)
+Patient education: Preeclampsia (The Basics)

-Patient information: Swelling (The Basics)
+Patient education: Swelling (The Basics)

-Patient information: HELLP syndrome (The Basics)
+Patient education: HELLP syndrome (The Basics)

-Patient information: Having twins (The Basics)
+Patient education: Having twins (The Basics)

-Patient information: Prenatal care (The Basics)
+Patient education: Prenatal care (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.